sawdust-and-diamonds/scrollbar.kak/README.md

 ## Customization

-There are a number of options you can edit to customize your scrollbar's look:
+There are a number of *face* options you can edit to customize your scrollbar's look:

-The `ScrollBar` face: This sets the main face for your scrollbar column, i.e. its background and scrollbar colours.
-Change it like this:
+`Scrollbar`: This sets the main face for your scrollbar column, i.e. its background colour and the main scrollbar colour.

-`set-face`

-`scrollbar_sel_col1`: Sets the colour for in-view selections.
+`ScrollbarSel`: Sets the colour for in-view selections.
-`scrollbar_sel_col2`: Sets the colour for out-of-view selections, i.e. the scrollbar's display of selections that are outside your current view.
+`ScrollbarHL`: Sets the colour for out-of-view selections, i.e. the scrollbar's display of selections that are outside your current view.
 I find it helpful to set this to a more... alarming colour, so that you notice when you are editing text outside your current view.

-The above colour options all take a format identical to that usable in any face or line-specs value.
-Enter `:doc highlighters` while in kakoune for more information.
-Examples:

-`...`
+Here are a few examples of how you can change the scrollbar colours.
+Please enter `:doc faces` into kak for more information:

+`set-face global Scrollbar rgb:7080a0,rgb:281090` `set-face global ScrollbarSel green`
+`set-face global ScrollbarHL @Information`

+You can change which characters are used for displaying the scrollbar with the following options:

 `scrollbar_char` : Sets the character used for the scrollbar.
 `scrollbar_sel_char` : Sets the character used for selections.

-If you've set up the scrollbar and played about with addin new highlighters, you might want to push it back to its left-most position on the highlighter stack.
+If you've set up the scrollbar and played about with adding new highlighters, you might want to push it back to its left-most position on the highlighter stack.
 To do so, use the `move-scrollbar-to-left` command.

 ## License